 7. Power to grant licences

-(1) The Chief Executive Officer may grant a licence on such terms and conditions as he thinks fit to any person for the erection or construction of a jetty or for the maintenance and use of any jetty.
+(1) The chief executive officer may grant a licence on such terms and conditions as he thinks fit to any person for the erection or construction of a jetty or for the maintenance and use of any jetty.

-(2) The Chief Executive Officer may by instrument in writing signed by him delegate to the an officer the power conferred on him by subsection (1).
+(2) The chief executive officer may by instrument in writing signed by him delegate to the an officer the power conferred on him by subsection (1).

 (3) Where the erection or construction of a jetty is required to be approved under section 50 of the Swan River Trust Act 1988 or under the Metropolitan Region Scheme as that term is defined in the Planning and Development Act 2005, a licence shall not be granted under this section —